parse-community/parse-dashboard/README.md

 ```

 You can store the password in either `plain text` or `bcrypt` formats.
 To use the `bcrypt` format, you must set the config `useEncryptedPasswords` parameter to `true`.
-You can encrypt the password using any online bcrypt tool e.g. [https://www.bcrypt-generator.com](https://www.bcrypt-generator.com).
+You can generated encrypted passwords by using `parse-dashboard --createUser`, and pasting the result in your users config.

 ### Separating App Access Based on User Identity
 If you have configured your dashboard to manage multiple applications, you can restrict the management of apps based on user identity.